 Build upsell triggers within your product

 When you upsell to your customers, you are offering them additional products, services or usage thresholds as part of their plan.
-This is not only your sales team or customer success team responsibility, and you should make sure your product is built in a way that maximises the potential for upsells and expansions.
+This is not only your sales or customer success team's responsibility, and you should make sure your product is built in a way that maximises the potential for upsells and expansions.

 Usage-based pricing is a pricing model in which you charge your customers based on how much they use your software.
-Regardless of what type of SaaS you run, you should consider implementing usage-based pricing.
-This is because it encourages customers to use your software more often, which will increase your net retention rate.
+Regardless of what type of SaaS you run, you should consider implementing usage-based pricing because it tends to boost revenue.

-You should make it a habit to regularly reach out to your customers.
+You should make it a habit to proactively reach out to your customers.
 When you contact your customers, you can identify potential issues, request feedback, and upsell to your customers.
 You should also make sure to customize these efforts and include personalized messages, offers, and content.
 This will help you to connect with your customers better and increase your net retention rate.

-Offer a Free Trial
+Offer a free trial

 After users submit tickets to your support team, you can use those tickets to identify trends.
 For example, if you see a large volume of tickets related to a specific issue, you can reach out to those users and offer them a solution.
 If you notice that a significant number of users are canceling their accounts, you can follow up to better understand the reasons why.
 You can then try to solve those problems to prevent further churn.

 If you know that certain users are at risk of churning, reach out to them proactively and offer some type of discount.
 You can use data from your customer support system to segment your users based on their usage patterns.
-Then, you can reach out to those segments with offers to reduce the price of your product or extend their contracts.
+Then, you can reach out to relevant segments with offers to reduce the price of your product or extend their contracts.

 If a customer fails to pay for their service, don’t immediately cancel their account.
 Instead, send that customer an email that lets them know about the missed payment and gives them a grace period to correct the issue before cancellation.
 By giving your customers this grace period, you’re much more likely to prevent them from churning.

 Another way to reduce churn is to offer longer commitment contracts to existing customers.
 For example, you can offer a discount if users commit to a one-year contract instead of a six-month contract.

-Build a Support Community
+Build a support community